 When a will contest occurs, the probate proceedings may take longer to settle.
-Contest wills are usually resolved after long court trials.
+Contested wills can usually come to a resolution after long court trials.

 4. Deceased Did Not Leave A Will

-The estate still requires to be probated even if the deceased has not left a will behind.
-However, the probate court will be directly involved in each step of the process.
+The estate is still required to go through probate even if the deceased has not left a will behind.
+However, the probate court is directly involved in each step of the process.
 First, the judge will appoint an Executor for managing the probate estate.
 Second, according to California state law, succession laws are to determine how the property and assets are distributed to the heirs.

 5. Taxable Estates May Delay the Probate

 A court does not close the probate on a taxable estate until it receives a closing letter from the Internal Revenue Service.
-Also, the court may require a letter from the state taxing authority if state estate taxes are due.
-From filing an estate tax return to receiving a response from the IRS, the process may take six to eight months.
+The court may also require a letter from the state taxing authority if state estate taxes are due.
+The process may take six to eight months from filing an estate tax return to receiving a response from the IRS.

 6. Complicated Estates Take Longer to Probate

-Probate of simple and small estates generally can close in a relatively short period of time.
+Probate of small and straightforward estates generally can close in a relatively short period.
 For instance, if you have an estate comprising a bank account and minimal personal property, distribution is easy.
 However, complicated estate assets, such as business shares and real estate, are trickier to distribute among the heirs.
-Thus, complex and multi-faceted estates may take longer to complete the probate process.
+Thus, complex estates may take longer to complete the probate process.

 Here to Help Through a Difficult Time